State of training on Metal

 - There are no tools for automatically converting PyTorch (or JAX) models to MLX the way you can covert models to Core ML with coremltools, though.

-- JAX has historically prioritized TPUs when it comes to non-NVIDIA accelerators, which makes sense given its Google lineage.
+- JAX has historically prioritized TPUs when it comes to accelerators, which makes sense given its Google lineage.
 While support for MPS in JAX is in the works, it’s still experimental at this point.

 - Then there’s tinygrad, which aims to provide first-class support for MPS out of the box.
-However, as with MLX, there is no way to automatically convert PyTorch models to tinygrad.
-A number of popular models have been ported, though.
-You can see what training looks like here.

 nanoGPT as a training benchmark